elementary-data/dbt-data-reliability/README.md

 Check out the [full documentation](https://docs.elementary-data.com/).

 ## Run Results and dbt artifacts
-The package automatically uploads the dbt artifacts artifacts and run results to your tables in your data warehouse.
+The package automatically uploads the dbt artifacts and run results to your tables in your data warehouse.

+Here you can find [additional details](https://docs.elementary-data.com/dbt/dbt-artifacts).

 ## Data anomalies detection as dbt tests